 - Objective O1.
 To enable (semi-)automated processing mechanisms to be effectively and adequately applied to digital and online public-domain classical music resources.
 The collection of annotation data from human experts during TROMPA is important for the evaluation and improvement of technologies for automatic music description and processing (e.g. train models, develop new methods).
-The development of novel techniques will allow to automatically describe current music archives, and the creation of open datasets will also have a strong impact in the research community. - Objective O2.
+The development of novel techniques on WP3 and WP4 allow us to automatically describe current music archives, and the creation of open datasets will also have a strong impact in the research community. - Objective O2.
 To establish mechanisms enabling enrichment and data quality improvement from multiple perspectives, and considering different facets of the music material.
-The data collected by involving the crowd in semi automated annotation procedures will be used to enrich the TROMPA related archives and improve the quality of the metadata for various music facets. - Objective O3.
+The data collected by involving the crowd in semi-automated annotation procedures is used to enrich https://ec.europa.eu/research/participants/docs/h2020-funding-guide/cross-cutting-issues/open-access-data-management/data-management\en.htm the TROMPA related archives and improve the quality of the metadata for various music facets.

+- Objective O3.
 To make the derived knowledge and obtained enrichments sustainable and universally useful and adoptable in end user applications.
-The procedures described in this https://ec.europa.eu/research/participants/docs/h2020-funding-guide/cross-cutting-issues/open-access-data-management/data-management_en.htm

-Data Management Plan will ensure the curation, sustainability and openness and usefulness of TROMPA contributions to target repositories
+The procedures described in this Data Management Plan ensure the curation, sustainability and openness and usefulness of TROMPA contributions to target repositories - Objective O4.

-Objective O4.
 To demonstrate how derived knowledge and enrichments can be practically, sustainably and engagingly exploited in real-world use cases.
-The collected data (crown annotations), the data created from algorithms (automatic annotations) and other data such interlinks between objects (e.g. alignment of a music score to an audio) will be used to serve the five use-cases of TROMPA.
+The collected data (crowd annotations), the data created from algorithms (automatic annotations), the data contained within the Contributor Environment and other data such interlinks between objects (e.g. alignment of a music score to an audio performance) are used to serve the five use-cases of TROMPA.